natsumerinchan/Libhoudini_Installer/README.md

 - Android version:Android9
 - rename_to:houdini9_y.sfs
-- "9" is Android version,"y" is device's architecture
+- "9" is Android version,"y" is system architecture
 - "x"=arm32 for x86 cpu;"y"=arm32 for x86_64 cpu;"z"=arm64 for x86_64 cpu